14.1 Nervous Control notes and 14.2 Sense Organs notes in downloadable word format.

 6.5 Neurons & Synapses notes to complete (created by Mrs Green).

 IB Bio Topic 6.5 Pt A Neurons a 4m video lesson and IB Bio Topic 6.5 Pt B Neurons another 4m video lesson, from roxprice.

 How do Nerves Carry Information? a 6m40s lesson from Naked Science Scrapbook.

 In Crash Course Biology #26 – The Nervous System, Hank begins a series of videos on organ systems with a look at the nervous system and all of the things that it is responsible for in the body.

 Fantastic animated tutorials from McGraw Hill Education – the Nerve Impulse, Action Potential propagation in unmyelinated axons, Voltage-gated channels & the action potential, Sodium-Potassium exchange pump, how it works & transmission across a synapse.

 From Sinauer Associates we have an animated, narrated tutorial on Reflex Arcs which also includes a quiz and here are animated, narrated tutorials on the synapse and action potentials.

 Lovely infographic – just click on it to enlarge.

 How fast are your reactions?
 ReactionTimesLab.
-Test your reactions with Sheep or a stoplight.
-Here are some other methods from IQ tests or use the classic ruler drop method: instructions and how to make your own reaction timer.
+Test your reactions with stoplight.
+Here is the classic ruler drop method: instructions and how to make your own reaction timer.